From the dumbest case-conversion to SIMD — a benchmark journey

 Note: (‘a’ - ‘A’) is 32(0x20).

-Let’s set up a benchmarking system to benchmark our implementations.
+Let’s set up a small benchmark harness for the implementations.

 To benchmark the code, I used the google/benchmark library.
 It’s very easy to use.
 It has three main parts: including the header, writing the benchmark function and using the benchmark main macro.